[3-7-16] Postage stamps are available in the following denominations:

 c.
 The customer must provide updated address information to the provider in the event of relocation.

 d.
-Postage meter manufacturers must conduct inspection of certain meters on a scheduled basis.
-The customer agrees to make the meter available for provider inspection or USPS examination when required.
+The customer agrees to make the postage meter available for provider or USPS examination upon request.

 e.
 The customer agrees to promptly report a defective meter, or loss or theft of a meter, to the provider.

 Only authorized customers may possess or use postage evidencing systems.
-Customers must surrender postage evidencing systems to the provider or its agent upon termination of the lease or rental agreement or device malfunction.
+Customers must surrender postage evidencing systems to the provider or its agent as follows:

-The manager of Payment Technology must give specific approval to the provider before a provider may place a postage evidencing system for use outside the customs territory of the United States.
+The manager of Payment Technology (see 608.8.0) must give specific approval to the provider before a provider may place or operate a postage evidencing system for use outside the customs territory of the United States.

-If authorization to use a Postage Evidencing System is denied, the mailer must surrender the systems, upon request, to the service provider, USPS, or USPS authorized agent.
+If authorization to use a Postage Evidencing System is denied, the customer must surrender the systems, upon request, to the service provider, or USPS authorized agent.

-The numerical value of the postage displayed on each mailpiece must be equal to or greater than the amount due for the applicable price and any extra service fees, or another amount permitted by mailing standards.
-Payment options vary by provider and product category.
-Contact provider for authorized USPS payment options.
+The numerical value of postage displayed (in dollars and cents) on each mailpiece must be equal to or greater than the amount due for the applicable price and any extra service fees, or another amount permitted by mailing standards.
+Authorized USPS payment options vary by provider and product category.

-Postage indicia must be legible (readable by USPS personnel and mail processing equipment).
+Postage indicia must be legible (readable by mail processing equipment) and meet the reflectance measurements in 708.4.4.
 Illegible or unreadable (unscannable) indicia are not acceptable as payment of postage.
-Reflectance measurements of the indicia and the background material must meet the standards in 708.4.0.
+The postage amount must be shown in dollars and cents (e.g., $0.49).

-Mailers must print or apply indicia in the upper-right corner of the envelope or, if postage is printed on an address label, the upper-right corner of that label.
-Mailers must meet the following additional standards when placing indicia on mailpieces.
-Position indicia at least 1/4 inch from the right edge of the mailpiece and 1/4 inch from the top edge of the mailpiece.
+Customers must print or apply indicia in the upper-right corner of the envelope or, if postage is printed on an address label, the upper-right corner of that label.
+When placing indicia on mailpieces, position indicia at least 1/4 inch from the right edge of the mailpiece and 1/4 inch from the top edge of the mailpiece and as follows:

 a.
 Position indicia within the required boundaries.
 The boundaries of indicia are defined by the right edge of the envelope, the top edge of the envelope, and the bottom edge and the left edge of any USPS-required indicium element printed by the postage evidencing system.